Kreindler Settles Case Involving West Point Cadet Paralyzed in UTV Accident

 Polaris sought to dismiss the case on two different grounds.
 First, it claimed that the case had to be dismissed because Plaintiff’s claims raised a “political question” that could not be decided by the Courts because it involved consideration of whether the military properly trained the West Point Cadet to use the M-RZR, citing to other cases where consideration of military decision-making constituted a political question.
 Kreindler opposed this claim showing that the cases relied upon by defendant all involved military decisions in a combat zone, not military decisions in training taking place upon a base within the United States.
 Kreindler also argued that the military’s conduct should not be considered because under Tennesse law the conduct of a third-party that is immune from suit as the plaintiff’s employer is not considered at trial.

-Second, Polaris argued that it was immune from suit under the government contractor defense because the military had approved the design of the M-RZR and extensively tested it and even requested changes to the seat.
+Second, Polaris argued that it was immune from a lawsuit under the government contractor defense.
+They claimed that because the military had approved the design of the M-RZR and extensively tested it and even requested changes to the seat they were no longer liable.
 In response, Kreindler argued that not only did the military not specify with any particularity how the seat base, which was the specific part that failed, had to be designed, but it also never requested any change to the seat base as compared to other parts of the seat.

 The Court agreed with Kreindler regarding both the political question doctrine and the government contractor defense, clearing the case to proceed to trial.
 Several months after the Court rendered its decision on the side of the plaintiffs, Kreindler was able to successfully settle the case on behalf of our clients.
 The amount of the settlement is confidential.